 It not only gives insights into what topics and themes work best but also lets you take a KPI driven approach to your investment in content creation.

 We certainly practice what we preach.
-Which is why we spend time to go over measurements and data with you monthly, bi-weekly, or weekly.
+This is why we spend time going over measurements and data with you monthly, bi-weekly, or weekly.

 Use Email Newsletters to Support Your Content Marketing Efforts

 An email newsletter is a great way to keep your audience engaged.
 For financial advisors, content marketing is all about timing and staying current with their customers.
 Whether it is about saving tips or investment checklists.

 Everyone loves a handy saving grace checklist that can help them rise through situations.

 Companies often send out email newsletters to their audience on a consistent basis to help their content marketing efforts reach a greater audience for little to no cost.

 We often recommend a biweekly content piece that goes to subscribers and talks about your brand and the solutions your services could provide to your customers.

 Email newsletters also serve as a medium to test different content themes.
 For brands that are planning a much bigger push, this serves as a testing ground for what is to follow.

 It is also an opportunity for financial advisors to keep in touch with their audience and serve as a mentor to their clients.
 You can do this just by providing information they may not be able to easily find elsewhere.

 Like how Bank of America sends out a market health report to its investors and/or small business owners.
 This report talks not only about the business but also how the current market is trending and how to stay prepared.